MicrosoftDocs/Hololens/hololens/hololens-insider.md

 > [!NOTE]
 >
-> Only devices in the [Dev channel](#start-receiving-insider-builds) will receive these Insider build features.
+> Only devices in the [Dev channel](#start-receiving-insider-builds) receive these Insider build features.

 > [!IMPORTANT]
 >